-Colorado Parks and Wildlife (CPW) is pleased to announce a Request for Proposals (RFP) for funding projects that provide habitat protection and/or wildlife-related recreational access through the Colorado Wildlife Habitat Protection Program (CWHPP).
-Proposals are being accepted from May 10, 2013, through 5 p.m. on June 19, 2013.
+The 2013 period is now closed for Colorado Parks and Wildlife (CPW) to receive proposals for projects that provide habitat protection and/or wildlife-related recreational access through the Colorado Wildlife Habitat Protection Program (CWHPP).
+The deadline for proposals was 5 p.m. on June 19, 2013.

 A total of up to $10 million will be made available for the best proposals received, subject to funds being appropriated or otherwise made available for this purpose.

 Notification of the Parks and Wildlife Commission's decision on proposals will be emailed and sent by postal mail on November 18, 2013 (see the Timeline ).